-Cobalt is a magnificent “blue” Weimaraner who is admired by everyone who sees him.
-He has perfect conformation, and exhibits all of the typical characteristics of the breed: easily trained, loyal, obedient and affectionate with members of his household and not aggressive toward other dogs.
-He weighs 110 pounds and stands 28 inches at the withers.
-He has a wonderful coat that shines (literally) with good health.
+Cobalt was a magnificent “blue” Weimaraner who was admired by everyone who saw him.
+He had perfect conformation, and exhibited all of the typical characteristics of the breed: easily trained, loyal, obedient and affectionate with members of his household and not aggressive toward other dogs.
+He weighed 110 pounds and stood 28 inches at the withers.
+He had a wonderful coat that shined (literally) with good health.

 Our puppies have beauty, spirit, endurance, loyalty and obedience already embedded in their gene makeup.
 For more information about this or future litters or for an application please call or e-mail.
 Puppies are sold to approved homes only.

 The breed was developed in Germany in the late 18th century as a hunting dog.
 Breeding was tightly controlled and litters were severely culled to ensure quality.
 Breeding pairs were not readily available outside of Germany until the 20th century, further ensuring quality of the breed and continued strict breed characteristics.